Rust’s Borrow Checker: How It Prevents Memory Bugs (and Where You Still Need to Be Careful)

 // handle_keyboard(&mut self.keyboard, &mut self.camera);

-// Destructure to show independence
+// Solution: Destructure to make independence explicit

 let Self { mouse, keyboard, camera } = self;

-handle_mouse(mouse, camera);
+handle_mouse(mouse, camera); // OK!

 handle_keyboard(keyboard, camera); // OK!